How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 One of the world’s most recognizable Fortnite players – Ninja, or Tyler Blevins to his mum, streams his gameplay online for others to watch a “minimum” of 12 hours a day.

 But he’s not alone.
-As consumers, a recent report entitled “The State Of Online Gaming 2018” noted that those who play recreationally average more than 7 hours of gameplay a week.
+As consumers, a year-old report entitled “The State Of Online Gaming 2018” noted that those who play recreationally average more than 7 hours of gameplay a week.
 Interestingly, a survey of Fortnite gameplay found 50% of it’s participants played between 6-15 hours a week.

 Ultimately, we just love to play Fortnite.